Bow-Tie Structures of Twitter Discursive Communities

 \subsection{Discursive communities}

 Our analysis focuses on the structure of networks of retweets, for each dataset.
 Retweeting a post is one of the possible ways in which people can interact on Twitter and it consists in sharing the content of a tweet written by another user.
-It usually means endorsing the post content and it has also the effect of raising its visibility~\cite{Conover2011, Conover2011a, Conover2012}.
+It usually means endorsing the post content \fab{as }it has also the effect of raising \fab{the} visibility \fab{of the original post.
+It was also shown that, among all possible interactions, retweets are the best performing to infer the political orientation of the various accounts}~\cite{Conover2011, Conover2011a, Conover2012}.

 We start by distinguishing between \emph{verified} and \emph{non-verified} accounts.
 The former ones denote Twitter users whose identity has been verified by the social platform.
 This procedure is usually adopted to certify the accounts of renowned people and organizations and figures of public interest in general, as politicians, journalists, political parties, newspapers and TV-channels.
 We place the verified accounts on one layer of a bipartite network\footnote{In a bipartite network, nodes belong to two different sets, called layers.
 An edge can exist only between vertices placed on different layers.} and the non-verified ones on the other one, again considering links as retweets between them\footnote{In the present construction, we disregard the information about the direction of the retweet, since we are interested in the interaction between the two class of users.
 Nevertheless, as mentioned above, verified users tend more to create new contents (i.e tweet) than to share it with her followers (retweet).}.
 The main idea is to anchor the definition of discursive communities on verified users since they usually introduce new content and posts: as observed in many other studies~\cite{Becatti2019,Caldarelli2020, Caldarelli2021,Radicioni2021a, Radicioni2021b, Mattei2021, Gonzalez2021}, verified users are, on average, much more retweeted than common users.
 Such a procedure obtains great performances, since it can be observed that the various discursive communities are coherent in terms of verified users belonging to the same political front; in a further analysis we are comparing this procedure with annotated datasets, better quantifying our performances~\cite{Saracco2022}.